jqwik-team/jqwik/docs/user-guide.md

 - You can use `@Size` to [constrain the generation](#number-of-actions) of `ActionSequence` parameters
 - Some incompatible changes to the `ActionSequence` interface
+- jqwik.jar does no longer deliver a jqwik.properties file in its classpath

 ### 0.9.2